2nd CFP -- note the 15 September deadline.

-The SSPP is pleased to issue a CALL FOR PARTICIPANTS for a
+The Society for Social and Political Philosophy is pleased to issue a

 Texas A&M University, College Station, Texas, February 24-27, 2011

-Our second Roundtable will explore Volume One of Marx’s Capital (1867).
-We chose this text because the resurgence in references to and mentions of Marx – provoked especially by the financial crisis, but presaged by the best-seller status of Hardt and Negri’s Empire and Marx’s surprising victory in the BBC’s “greatest philosopher” poll – has only served to highlight the fact that there have not been any new interpretive or theoretical approaches to this book since Althusser’s in the 1960s.
+The SSPP’s second Roundtable will explore Volume One of Marx’s Capital (1867).
+We chose this text because the resurgence in references to and mentions of Marx – provoked especially by the current financial crisis and global recession, but presaged by the best-seller status of Hardt and Negri’s Empire and Marx’s surprising victory in the BBC’s “greatest philosopher” poll – has only served to highlight the fact that there have arguably not been any new interpretive or theoretical approaches to this book since the Althusserian and autonomist readings of the 1960s.

 The question that faces us is this: Does the return of Marx mean that we have been thrust into the past, such that long “obsolete” approaches have a newfound currency, or does in mean, on the contrary, that Marx has something new to say to us, and that new approaches to his text are called for?